Rutland fire's wreath is a safety plan

-The wreath with red lights hung above the firetruck bay doors at the Rutland City Firehouse may look decorative and they will be unless the little red bulbs start being replaced by white ones.
+The wreath with red lights hung above the firetruck bay doors at the Rutland City Firehouse may look decorative, and will continue to unless the little red bulbs start being replaced by white ones.

 Red bulbs mean a peaceful holiday season for families and emergency responders.
 However, one of the flashing red bulbs will be replaced with a white bulb any time a local fire has been investigated and determined to have been caused by holiday lights.